Tag Archives: Joanne Hillhouse

 “…it’s often thought that there was next to no literature produced in the Caribbean until the mid-20th century.
 It makes Frieda Cassin one of the region’s first recorded woman writers, and it makes her novel the first such book to be published in Antigua.
 But much more interesting than these historical details is the novel itself, a distinctly dark and disturbing look at West Indian society…

 There is much that is bad about this book.
 The dialogue is at times excruciating, and the familiar clichés of Caribbean life rather trying.
 But, as an insight into some of the phobias surrounding small-island society a century or so ago, it is fascinating.
-And what makes it all the more bizarre is that this dark indictment of a racist and neurotic world was written by a respectable lady who was probably a pillar of that very society.” – Caribbean Beat review, in its November-December 2003 issue, of Freida Cassin’s With Silent Thread.
+And what makes it all the more bizarre is that this dark indictment of a racist and neurotic world was written by a respectable lady who was probably a pillar of that very society.” – Caribbean Beat review, in its November-December 2003 issue, of Freida Cassin’s With Silent Tread.

 A mixed review of Althea Prince’s Loving this Man from January magazine begins: